octobercms/docs/backend-import-export.md

         list: $/acme/campaign/models/subscriberexport/columns.yaml
         redirect: acme/campaign/subscribers

-The following configuration options are supported for the Update page:
+The following configuration options are supported for the Export page:

 Option | Description
 ------------- | -------------
 **title** | a page title, can refer to a [localization string](../plugin/localization).
+**fileName** | the file name to use for the exported file, default **export.csv**.
 **list** | defines the list columns available for exporting.
 **form** | provides additional fields used as import options, optional.
 **redirect** | redirection page when the export is complete, optional.